kevinelong/PM_2015_SUMMER/StudentWork/DarWright/MyDiversityRank/CapstoneProposal.md

 Write some sort of program that randomly picks the words -Not common words like the, or a etc.
 Write some sort of a progam that makes the words all graffiti style, not sure if a font or something.
-Have the words be random sized and randomly placed.
+Have the words be random font sized and randomly placed, maybe with some angles and things.